Chalarangelo/30-seconds-of-code/CONTRIBUTING.md

 - Always use soft tabs (2 spaces), never hard tabs.
 - Leave a single space after a comma (`,`) character (both in the description and code).
 - Define multiple variables on the same line, if possible.
 Use meaningful names (e.g. `letter` instead of `lt`) and follow existing conventions as seen in other snippets.
 Do not use trailing or leading underscores in variable names.
-- Snippet browser support should be specified as a list of links to https://www.caniuse.com/ features.
-Use the `#` next to the feature that you want in the website to get a link to it.